- 1 In Brief

 If you like, you can submit an OC character background (max 500 words, and we prefer bullet points) for review by the team.
 Feel free to invent places, events, and people that help flesh out you character’s backstory.
 This is for reference only; we will check over and make sure you have not violated causality or metaphysics in any particularly egregious way, but will otherwise leave you to bring it to life.

 It is possible to play a character from Opportunity who is not a part of the Big Three (Protean Dynamics, Margin Drivers, and Joy Effect).
 If you have chosen this option, you should submit a brief for your new Vision, which should be just as detailed as those that currently appear on the wiki.
 If approved, this will be added to the wiki, and any other player can also choose to be from that Vision.
 If you opt for this, we recommend:

 - That your Vision is significantly different in style and philosophy to the existing Visions.

 - That your Vision is not nice.
 Nobody from Opportunity is nice.

 - That you bring other players to join you; a sole operator from Opportunity will have great difficulty making friends.

-ReGenesis will be held between March 10th 2017 and March 12th 2017 at YHA Langdale in the Peak District.
+ReGenesis will be held between October 5th 2018 and October 7th 2018 at Park Hall Country House in Worcestershire.
 The event is primarily indoor, with Affronts taking place outside in the manor grounds.
 Indoor accommodation and full catering (including vegetarian options) is provided.
-If you have any questions regarding the event, please email email@example.com or visit our Facebook page, ‘ReGenesis LARP’.
+If you have any questions regarding the event, please email firstname.lastname@example.org or visit our Facebook page, ‘ReGenesis LARP’.

-There are spaces for 16 crew at the second event, based on our requirements for different roles.
+There are spaces for 30 crew at the fourth event, based on our requirements for different roles.
 We will try to balance our schedule so that each crew member can play as many of their favoured roles as possible.
-It is possible that we may be oversubscribed in some roles, or overbooked; if this is the case, you will be given the option to transfer roles (if possible) or receive a full refund.
+If you are interested in crewing, please get in touch!
+We receive a lot of applications, and cannot guarantee a spot, but all interest is welcome.